Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 I love overview photography that captures everything and gives valuable context to the photographs.
 This one shows off the grandeur of the Westminster Room well.

 The largest and most popular room at Old Marylebone Town Hall seats up to 96 guests and is suitable for a larger wedding party.
 'Westminster' has dark wood panelling.
-With 3 large windows facing the couple and guests, this is the lightest panelled room.
+This is the lightest panelled room with 3 large windows facing the couple and guests.

 The Mayfair Room: